Health Tech REEL Dx Leverages Patient Videos for Education

 Shiv Gaglani is an MD/MBA candidate at the Johns Hopkins School of Medicine and Harvard Business School.
 He writes about trends in medicine and technology and has had his work published in Medgadget, The Atlantic, and Emergency Physicians Monthly.

-Keywords: CardioSource WorldNews, Clinical Medicine, Instructional Films and Videos, Education, Health Insurance Portability and Accountability Act, Problem-Based Learning, Software
+Keywords: CardioSource WorldNews, Clinical Medicine, Instructional Film and Video, Education, Health Insurance Portability and Accountability Act, Problem-Based Learning, Software

 < Back to Listings